NadinOk/Test_Full_Stack_Dev/README.md

 ## Start server

-In the project directory 'AppCo', you can run:
+In the project directory 'Test_Full_Stack_Dev', you can run:

 ### `cd server`